 What should I do if my cheesecake cracks?

-Eat it anyway.
-It will still taste delicious.
-Cover it with a fun topping like fruit, chocolate, or whipped cream, and no one will ever know.
+Cover it with a fun topping like pie filling, chocolate ganache, or this Whipped Cream recipe, and no one will ever know.

 - Firecracker Cupcakes